 It’s sensible to look for a pension scheme that’s regulated by the Financial Conduct Authority or is Master Trust Assurance Framework (MAF) accredited.

-MAF has been developed by the ICAEW in conjunction with the Pensions Regulator.
+MAF has been developed by the ICAEW in conjunction with The Pensions Regulator (TPR).
 It’s a voluntary framework providing an independent review against an industry-wide quality standard.

 All pension schemes that want to join TPR’s list of accredited schemes are required to provide an independent report confirming that they’ve met the standards set out in the framework.